emmajanedrews/base-template/_posts/2017-11-13-you-dont-need-to-work-at-a-big-brokerage.md

 I’ve been at two Keller Williams agencies, and most of the reasons why I left came down to two things.

-**The first is recruiting.**If you own a team at a brokerage or if you’re an independent agent, a lot of the Keller Williams agencies have a cap system where you have to pay in $21,000, and as a buyer’s agent, you have a cap of around $8,500.
+**The first is recruiting.&nbsp;**If you own a team at a brokerage or if you’re an independent agent, a lot of the Keller Williams agencies have a cap system where you have to pay in $21,000, and as a buyer’s agent, you have a cap of around $8,500.
 In my experience at those brokerages, that sets up a system that makes it tough to recruit from within the brokerage.

 I’m at Key Realty, and everyone here has the same split—**I pay the same as everyone on my team**, which is just a few thousand dollars, a sixth of the cost at Keller Williams.

-One of the big trade-offs is if I take a capping agent at Keller Williams (someone that takes $21,000 a year in commissions), and bring them onto my team where they only take $8,500, that loses Keller Williams $13,000 in company money.
+One of the big trade-offs is if I take a capping agent at Keller Williams (someone that takes $21,000 a year in commissions) and bring them onto my team where they only take $8,500, that loses Keller Williams $13,000 in company money.

 One of the things I heard from them was that they were going to help me build up my team, but in my time at two different Keller Williams agencies, I was never sent one person to interview.
 Most of that was done on my own, and I couldn’t let other people know that I was looking to recruit.<br><br>I’ve also been with smaller companies like List Realty and other brokerages.
 When I started, I had a 419 phone number and I made thousands of calls in my first few years.
 A lot of the time, people would ask where I was calling from.
 I would tell them I’m calling from central Ohio, and they’d ask why I had a 419 number.